ThanveerJilani/CoronaVirusPandemicAnalysis/README.md

 Day2 ====> Python Programming Intermediate Fundamentals And GUI With TKinter.

-Day3 ====> Importing Csv , Xlrd Files And Introduction To Data Analysis With Pandas , Introduction To Data Visualization Using Matplotlib, Seaborn and Bokeh.
+Day3 ====> Importing CSV , XLRD Files And Introduction To Data Analysis With Pandas , Introduction To Data Visualization Using Matplotlib, Seaborn and Bokeh.

 Day4 ====> Introduction To Data Wrangling : Cleaning And Preparing The Data.